rbricheno/eduroam-ucam-raspberry/README.md

         subject_match="/C=GB/ST=England/L=Cambridge/O=University of Cambridge/OU=University Information Services/CN=token.wireless.cam.ac.uk"
 }
 ```
-The lines you need to change are `identity` which should be your own eduroam identifier (containing your CRSid) and `password` which should be your network access token.
+The lines you need to change are `identity` which should be your own eduroam identifier (containing your CRSid instead of `spqr2`) and `password` which should be your network access token from the tokens web site.
 You should not change the `anonymous_identity` from `_token@cam.ac.uk`.

 ## One weird trick